The Benefits of optimising grow room setup

-Achieving the best grow room conditions for temperature, CO₂ and light intensity will ensure your plants are healthy and enable you to achieve the best growth rate and maximum yield from your grow.
+The best grow room conditions for temperature, CO₂ and light intensity will ensure your plants will grow fast and healthy.
+Optimum conditions will enable you to achieve the best growth rate and maximum yield from your grow.

 Plants grow by Photosynthesis